 God’s Community of Peace

-Believers seek to be agents of reconciliation in all relationships, to practice love of enemies as taught by Christ, and to be peacemakers in all situations.
+We seek to be agents of reconciliation in all relationships, to practice love of enemies as taught by Christ, to be peacemakers in all situations.
 We view violence in its many different forms as contradictory to the new nature of the Christian.
 We believe that the evil and inhumane nature of violence is contrary to the gospel of love and peace.
 In times of national conscription or war, we believe we are called to give alternative service where possible.
 Alleviating suffering, reducing strife, and promoting justice are ways of demonstrating Christ’s love.

 The Sanctity of Human Life